(2-minute read)

 Genesis 22:6-8, Jasher 23:49-58, Jubilees 18:5-7

-And Abraham took the wood of the burnt offering, and laid it upon Isaac his son; and he took the fire in his hand, and a knife; and they went both of them together.
-And Isaac spoke to Abraham his father, and said, “My father.”
+Abraham took the wood for the burnt offering and placed it on his son Isaac.
+He carried the fire and the knife himself, and the two of them walked on together.
+Isaac spoke to his father Abraham, saying, “My father.”

-And he said, “Behold the fire and the wood: but where is the lamb for a burnt offering?”
+Isaac said, “Look, we have the fire and the wood, but where is the lamb for the burnt offering?”

-And Abraham said, “My son, God will provide himself a lamb for a burnt offering.”
+Abraham replied, “My son, God will provide the lamb for the burnt offering.”

-And Isaac said to his father, “I will do all that the Lord spoke to you with joy and cheerfulness of heart.”
+Then Isaac said to his father, “I will do everything the Lord has told you, with joy and a cheerful heart.”

-And Isaac answered his father Abraham and said to him, “O my father, as the Lord lives and as your soul lives, there is nothing in my heart to cause me to deviate either to the right or to the left from the word that he has spoken to you.
-Neither limb nor muscle has moved or stirred at this, nor is there in my heart any thought or evil counsel concerning this.
-But I am of joyful and cheerful heart in this matter, and I say, ‘Blessed is the Lord who has this day chosen me to be a burnt offering before Him.'”
+Isaac answered, “O my father, as the Lord lives and as your soul lives, there is nothing in my heart that would make me stray to the right or to the left from what God has told you.
+Not a limb or muscle in me has moved because of this, and there is no evil thought or plan in my heart.
+I am joyful and cheerful about it, and I say, ‘Blessed is the Lord who has chosen me today to be a burnt offering before Him.’”

 Isaac is placed on the altar